dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     send multiple pdfs in one request, but can not send combination of files like pdfs and images in one request.
 Supported content types for bulkdata are application/pdf, text/xml (for CDA files), image/jpeg, video/mpeg, video/mp4 and application/sla (for STL files).
+For Content types image/jpeg, video/mpeg and video/mp4, if options --tsuid or --pixel-header are not specified, no transfer syntax will be sent in the multipart request.
 File names shall not contain spaces.
     -
     Options:
      -a,--accept <arg>           Specify the value for Accept header : xml or